Windorah: Climate

 Windorah is diverse in many aspects.
 The temperature may range from maximums in summer that approach 50 °C to minimums in winter that are below 0 °C. The annual rainfall has recorded falls between a low of 86 mm and a high of 988 mm.
 Other weather extremes include 25 morning frosts in 1977, 10 dust storms in 1987 and four hailstorms in 1985.

 Economy

 Sheep and cattle grazing are the mainstay of the district; however, recently oil and gas industries have developed in the area.
 Many locals also work on the Shire Council and the Dingo Barrier Fence.

 Education

-Windorah State School opened on 30 July 1888 and celebrated its 125th Anniversary in 2013.
+Windorah State School is a government primary (Early Childhood–6) school for boys and girls at 8 Victoria Street (25.4202°S 142.6542°E).
+In 2018, the school had an enrolment of 7 students with 3 teachers (2 full-time equivalent) and 3 non-teaching staff (1 full-time equivalent).
+In 2022, the school had 10 students.

 Attractions

-Windorah is known as "The Heart of the Channel Country" and offers a welcome and interesting stop-off for travellers to Birdsville, Bedourie, Longreach and points West.
+Windorah has been described as "The Heart of the Channel Country".

-Every year since 1998 Windorah hosts an International Yabby Race on the street outside the hotel.
-It is held on the Wednesday before the Birdsville Races (first weekend in September).
+Every year since 1998 Windorah hosts the Windorah International Yabby Races on the street outside the hotel.
+In each race, up to 10 yabbies are placed in the centre of a ring; the winner is the first yabby to reach the perimeter of the ring, a distance of 2 m.
+It is held on the Wednesday before the Birdsville Races (first weekend in September) to take advantage of the many people travelling through Windorah to Birdsville.
 The event raises money for the Royal Flying Doctor Service, community facilities and other charities.